-- 1. Students read the essays, comment on them, and rate mark them for homework. - 2.
-The teacher checks the homework in class. - 3.
-The students compare their results in groups and decide on a group mark by convincing the other students to agree or disagree. - 4.
-As part of an in-class competition, groups compare their results, choose an answer for the group, then their group ratings on the board. - 5.
-Make sure that students have the essays correctly marked at the end of the activity, so that they can use them for reference when writing.
+- They decide on a group mark by convincing the other students to agree or disagree. - 4.
+As part of an in-class competition, groups compare their results, choose an answer for the group, then their group ratings on the board.

+5. Make sure that students have the essays correctly marked at the end of the activity, so that they can use them for reference when writing.

-X.(a) TEACHER COMMENTS
+IX.(a) TEACHER COMMENTS ON THE ESSAYS

-6 (B) Though it is hard to find the thesis because the introductory paragraph is so long, the thesis, the last sentence in the introductory paragraph is a clearly stated comparison of John Irving and his fictional character, T.S.
+17. (a) ILAUII ER COMMENTO ON THE ECOATO 6 (B) Though it is hard to find the thesis because the introductory paragraph is so long, the thesis, the last sentence in the introductory paragraph is a clearly stated comparison of John Irving and his fictional character, T.S.
 Garp.
 The paragraphs in the essay, well over 2000 words, are well-developed and include quotations and references.
 There is a bibliography, sentence variety, and few grammatical errors relative to the length of the essay and the complexity of the vocabulary.
 5 (E) Not as much content, vocabulary, or sentence variety as essay B. More importantly, there are more frequent grammatical errors.
 However, all the other elements, the thesis, topic sentences, bibliography, and examples are present.
 4 (D) Few variations in sentence patterns.
 The grammatical errors block communication.
 3 (C) The thesis and topic sentences are not very clear.
 The transition ("Next") are repetitious.
 There are many grammatical errors.
 The essay is less than 2,000 words.
 2 (F) The thesis is very unclear and the topic sentences are sketchy, poorly constructed.
 The paragraphs lack cohesion and there are frequent grammatical errors.
 The student has done some research, however, and there is a partial bibliography although incorrectly done.
-1 (A) No thesis, only one topic sentence.
-Only two paragraphs, far less than the 2,000 word minimum.
-Worse still, the choice of words and phrasing make it appear that the essay looks plagiarized from an encyclopedia, but as there are no references so it is hard to say where the source as the choice of words and sentences seem copied.
-There is no bibliography.